Hip and Thigh Pain

 Many patients have turned to Stem Cell Therapy as a better alternative to hip replacement and hip surgery, with an easier and faster recovery and with significantly less complications.

-Hip surgery is often recommended as a treatment for several hip pain conditions.
+Hip surgery is often recommended as a treatment for several hip arthritis pain conditions.
 Hip replacement is also often recommended to individuals with severe joint mobility problems who often experience pain during movement or weight bearing.
 Frequently, these difficulties are due to osteoarthritis, the diagnosis given when the cartilage in a joint has worn away.
 However, as with most surgeries, hip surgery has some risks, including pain, blood clots, reactions to anesthesia, infections or muscle loss.
 Also, it requires hospitalization for a few days.

 In addition, the recovery from hip replacement may be relatively slow, often requiring many months when patients cannot stand or walk without assisting devices, and a period of around three months when hip movements such as bending and twisting must be avoided.
 Hip replacement is also followed by several months of physical therapy.

 - Hamstring Strain

 - Hip Greater Trochanteric Bursitis, Pain on the side of the hips

 - Hip Ischial Tuberosity Bursitis, Pain at the base of the hips

 - Hip Labral Tears

 - Osteonecrosis of the Femoral Head /Avascular Necrosis of the Femoral Head